NakuTenshi/wp-responsive-thumbnail-slider/readme.txt

 1. Unlimited Slider(Multiple sliders).

+3. Upload image using media uploader(wp >3.5) Or simple uploader.

-2. Add wordpress featured image in responsive slider directly from post/page add/edit.
+4. Add wordpress featured image in responsive slider directly from post/page add/edit.

-3. Slider Easing Effects(select your desired slider easing effect from 16 easing effect).
+5. Slider Easing Effects(select your desired slider easing effect from 16 easing effect).

-4. No advertisements.
+6. No advertisements.

-5. New Field Added Image Description.If image description set it will added to image title tag for seo.
+7. New Field Added Image Description.If image description set it will added to image title tag for seo.

-6. New Field Added Image Order,Now admin can display slider according image order.
+8. New Field Added Image Order,Now admin can display slider according image order.

-7. New Field added open image link in new tab or same tab.
+9. New Field added open image link in new tab or same tab.

-8. Display slider with paging.
+10. Display slider with paging.

-9. Display slider image with caption.
+11. Display slider image with caption.

 [Get Support](http://www.my-php-scripts.net/index.php/Default-form.html)